SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 # Search query for SDG 11 -Sustainable cities and communities, Bergen action-approach.

-**Current status**: This string is a first draft.
-It is awaiting specialist input.
-It is undergoing technical review.*
+**Current status**: Minor edits can still occur, but the string is mostly a finished version (Oct 2022).

 **Contents**